 These also have pros and cons.
 On one hand, having certain navigational elements always stay in one place can help users find where to go next and reduces the amount of clicking and scrolling they’ll have to do to see everything.

 On the other hand, if these elements never move, they can take up a lot of space.
-And if they overlap a text element you’re trying to read, that’s annoying.
+And if they overlap a bit of text that your visitor is trying to read, that’s annoying.

 Maybe what you need is a menu that just covers the whole page.
 If all these types of menus are pageant contestants, the fullscreen menu is the one who ends her talent routine with a standing hair flip.

-Menus can be displayed over a background image, or a solid color opaque or a semi-transparent overlay.
+Menus can be displayed over a background image, a solid color opaque, or a semi-transparent overlay.
 The main thing they do is block distractions to bring attention to your site’s most important pages.
 And they do that very well.